-SECTION 1: PROGRAM REFLECTION
+PART 2: PROGRAM REFLECTION

+1. Program Analysis:

-1A.
-Program Analysis: Reflect upon and provide an analysis of your summary data.
+Reflect upon and provide an analysis of your summary data.

-Analysis of the data shows that our retention rates are at a near all-time high (91.1%) but our success rates have dropped noticeably (43.7%).
-We believe that several factors are related to these two numbers being at odds.
-Astronomy continues to be a popular choice for our students and attract healthy enrollment numbers that are still strong at the census date, accounting for our high retention rate.
-However the course is naturally rigorous and midway through the semester we have many students who have stopped trying.
-We have noticed that many of these students receive financial aid and are required to stay enrolled for the semester or risk losing their aid.
+Astronomy continues to be a popular choice for our students and it attracts healthy enrollment numbers with 93.66% of seats filled at the census date, accounting for our high retention rate of 90.9%.
+However our course success rate is only 47.8%.
+We are encouraged that this is up 3.8% from the previous year, but it is still too low.
+Success rate in Astronomy Lab (105L) is a robust 88.9% and Astronomy 120 is a healthy 73.7%, but Astronomy 100 continues to have a lower success rate.
+The 100 class is our entry level course and it rigorous enough that midway through the semester we have many students who have stopped trying.
+In the past we have noticed that many of these students receive financial aid and are required to stay enrolled for the semester or risk losing their aid.
 Sadly, there is no requirement for a passing grade to keep their financial assistance.
-This leads to many students completing the semester attendance but earning a failing grade.
-For example, when we look at our Fall 2015 course grades for all Astronomy 100 sections we have an overall GPA of 68% when we exclude students who have stopped participating by the date of the final exam.
+This leads to many students completing the semester attendance while earning a failing grade.
+For example, we have noted that when looking at the course grades for all Astronomy 100 sections we have an overall course grade average of 68% when we exclude students who have stopped participating by the date of the final exam.
 However when compared to the number of passing grades (A, B, C) and failing grades (D, F) at the end of the semester, the numbers are similar to the success rates quoted in the College data.
 This tells us that the students who are still putting in an effort at the end of the semester are performing acceptably.
 Due to this discrepancy, we believe that overall GPA is a more accurate assessment for success rate.
-We will examine the situation further and try to find ways to boost our success rates.
+We will examine the situation further and try to find ways to boost our success rate.

+2. Standards:

-1B.
-Standards: ACCJC requires that colleges establish institutional and program level standards in the area of course success rates.
+ACCJC requires that colleges establish institutional and program level standards in the area of course success rates.
 These standards represent the lowest success rate (% A, B, C, or Credit) deemed acceptable by the College.
 In other words, if you were to notice a drop below the rate, you would seek further information to examine why the drop occurred and strategies to address the rate.